SPLATteam/SPLAT-WebGuide/docs/glossary.rst

 This section contains the list of parameters (along with parameter code, their unit and definitions) present in each input sheet in the SPLAT interface.

 .. note::
-    1. The parameter values refer to the value of the parameter fand the given country fand the given scenario and fand the given year(s).
+    1. The parameter values refer to the value of the parameter for the given country for the given scenario for the given year(s).
-    2. If there is no year mentioned in the input sheet, then the value is constant for all years.
-    3. If the input sheets contain placeholders only fand specific years, then the values of the parameter fand the years in between are linearly interpolated.
-    4. Costs are provided in terms of base year values (2019 as of now).
+    2. Time series data can sometimes be inserted for small number of years and SPLAT will interpolate it linearly for missing years.
+    3. All costs must be given in common base year (e.g. CMP model adopted 2019 base year.)

 .. _demand_sheet:

 Demand